magarcia/cuentica-sdk/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Disclaimer

+This is an independent, community-driven project and is not officially associated with or endorsed by Cuéntica.
+While the SDK aims to provide a reliable interface to Cuéntica's API, users should refer to the official [Cuéntica API documentation](https://apidocs.cuentica.com/) for the most up-to-date API specifications.

 ## License